aknarang03/CS450-Final-Project/README.md

 # CS450-Final-Project

+"final" folder has the final results.
+Other folders contain tests or relevant payloads that were not yet combined into the final payload.

+cyberproj.zip and errorscreen.zip are for the fake website.

 using USB Rubber Ducky to DNS spoof

 NOTE: Any files renamed from inject.bin to [something] inject.bin need to be renamed back to inject.bin before being used in the USB.
 Otherwise, it will not work.